Job prospects Distribution And Transport Logistics Technician in Newfoundland and Labrador

 Job opportunities in Newfoundland and Labrador

-The employment outlook will be fair for Supervisors, supply chain, tracking and scheduling co-ordination occupations (NOC 1215) in Newfoundland and Labrador for the 2021-2023 period.
+The employment outlook will be moderate for Supervisors, supply chain, tracking and scheduling co-ordination occupations (NOC 1215) in Newfoundland and Labrador for the 2022-2024 period.

 The following factors contributed to this outlook:

 - Employment growth will lead to a moderate number of new positions.

 - Several positions will become available due to retirements.

 - There are a moderate number of unemployed workers with recent experience in this occupation.

 Here are some key facts about Supervisors, supply chain, tracking and scheduling co-ordination occupations in Newfoundland and Labrador:

 - Approximately 750 people work in this occupation.

 - Supervisors, supply chain, tracking and scheduling co-ordination occupations mainly work in the following sectors:

 - Other transportation and warehousing (NAICS 482, 486, 487, 493): 15%